whitlockmcorbett/F23_CS11_SI/week_8/thursday/exercise2/README.md

 # Instructions
-**Objective:** Write a program that given a sentence and a number, outputs the word at that location
+**Objective:** Write a program that reads in an entire line using `getline()`, then inpputs a number equal to a word in the entered line.
+Your program will output the word at that location.

 ## Background information
 We will define the first word in a sentence as word number `1`, then `2`, `3`, etc. Words will always be separated by spaces